CAA Italy Trip–Naples to Apulia:

 - In the morning, visit the National Archeological Museum of Naples, with the most important artifacts found in the city of Pompeii, which was covered by masses of ashes and pumice from the eruption of Mount Vesuvius on August 24 in the year 79 AD.
 See the most important sections of the museum, including the collection of floor mosaics found inside the Roman houses, fresco paintings taken off the walls and household objects, as well as some famous bronze statues that once stood in gardens and courtyards.
 One section of the museum is dedicated to the huge antique marble statues of the 16th century Farnese Collection.

 - From the museum, we will drive 40 minutes to Pompeii itself and its excavations.
-After a light lunch we walk through the ancient city to see remains of the thermal area, forum square and theater, as well as some of the most fascinating houses excavated since the rediscovery of Pompeii in the 17th century.
+After a lunch (our main meal of the day), we will walk through the ancient city to see remains of the thermal area, forum square and theater, as well as some of the most fascinating houses excavated since the rediscovery of Pompeii in the 17th century.

 - We return to our hotel in Naples.
-Have dinner in a restaurant close to our hotel or (optional) attend a performance at the Teatro San Carlo, one of the oldest opera houses in Europe, dating back to 1738.
+Most of us will attend a performance at the Teatro San Carlo, one of the oldest opera houses in Europe, dating back to 1738.
 Although the opera season will not have yet begun, we have the chance to attend an orchestral concert.
 Attending a performance in the Teatro San Carlo is something special, as this house lives from its audience.
 It's the place to be for many high-class families in the city, so small talk before and after the performance may seem to be more important than the performance itself!
 Be part of it!
+We'll stop off for a drink on the way back from the concert.

 Sunday, October 9